Become a Domestic Violence Peer Counselor

 - Practicing self-care as advocates

-These topics are facilitated by experienced staff and community speakers through presentations, multimedia (including videos), group discussions and activities, and questions and answers.
+These topics are facilitated by experienced staff and community speakers through presentations, multimedia (including videos), group discussions, activities, and questions and answers.

-Everyone can benefit from becoming more aware of domestic violence.
-We encourage community members, educational professionals, health professionals, members of faith communities, law enforcement, legal professionals, social workers and anyone interested in supporting survivors of domestic violence to apply.
+Everyone can benefit from becoming more aware of domestic violence and its affect on our community.
+We encourage community members, educational professionals, health professionals, members of faith communities, law enforcement, legal professionals, social workers, and anyone interested in supporting survivors of domestic violence to apply.

-Please note, after completion of this training course, you will only be considered a “domestic violence counselor” if you are employed by a domestic violence victim service organization, whether financially compensated or not, for the purpose of rendering advice or assistance to victims of domestic violence, according to California Evidence Code Section §1037.1(a)(1).
+Please note, after completion of this training course, you will only be considered a “domestic violence counselor” if you are employed by a domestic violence victims’ service organization, whether financially compensated or not, for the purpose of rendering advice or assistance to victims of domestic violence, according to California Evidence Code Section §1037.1(a)(1).